 Moreover, I have [also*] heard the groaning of the people of Isra'el, whom the Egyptians are keeping in slavery; and I have remembered my covenant.
 (Exo 6:5)

-By this, HaShem encourages us not to be so wrapped up in our own problems that we forget to empathize and be concerned for the the plight of those around us who may after all, be under a heavier burden that we are while, out of concern for others, refusing to impose their burdens on those around them through verbal complaints.
+By this, HaShem encourages us not to be so wrapped up in our own problems that we forget to empathize and be concerned for the plight of those around us, who may after all be under a heavier burden that we are, while out of concern for others refuse to impose their burdens on those around them through verbal complaints.

 Here is a little anecdote about this.